-"Elegant, smooth, silky, and sensual, this wine is rich, ripe, and almost overflowing with waves of polished, sweet, and fresh plums, black cherries, licorice, five-spice, espresso beans, and dark chocolate on the finish.
+"Elegant, smooth, silky, and sensual, this wine is rich, ripe, and almost bursting with waves of polished, sweet, and fresh plums, black cherries, licorice, five-spice, espresso beans, and dark chocolate on the finish.
 In recent years, Château Marquis d'Alesme has really come into its own.
-For a Margaux appellation wine of this quality and price, my advice today is to buy it!
-Drink between 2026 and 2050."
-(The Wine Cellar Insider - Jeff Leve 2022) - Delivery in wooden cases for all orders of 6 bottles of this wine (excluding Point Relais delivery method).
+For a Margaux appellation wine at this level of quality and price, my advice today is: buy it!
+Drink between 2026 and 2050.”
+(The Wine Cellar Insider - Jeff Leve 2022) - Delivered in a wooden case for any order of 6 bottles of this wine (excluding Pickup Point delivery method)

 Buy your Marquis d'Alesme wines at the best price in a private sale!